se-unrc/notifications/SRS.md

 |       |          |                     |           |

 ## 1. Introduction
-> This section should provide an overview of the entire document

 ### 1.1 Document Purpose
  This Project's purpose is to build a system capable of reporting whenever a member of the UNRC's (Universidad Nacional de Rio Cuarto) Computer Department is named or referenced in either a resolution or record.